aws-samples/service-screener-v2/usecases/scheduler/README.md

 ## Troubleshooting
 ### CDK Bootstrap Failed
-1. Go to cloudformation and search for "CDKToolKit", if the account previously has failed deployment on this, you have to remove it first and rerun "CDK bootstrap".
+1. Go to CloudFormation console and search for "CDKToolKit", if the account previously has failed deployment on this, you have to remove it first and rerun "CDK bootstrap".
 1. Please make sure the IAM role has the permission to perform `iam:CreateRole` action

 ### CDK Deploy Failed